dortania/OpenCore-Install-Guide/config-HEDT/broadwell-e.md

 ### Quirks

-Settings relating to boot.efi patching and firmware fixes, ones we need to change are `DevirtualiseMmio` and `RebuildAppleMemoryMap`
+Settings relating to boot.efi patching and firmware fixes, ones we need to change are `DevirtualiseMmio`

 * **AvoidRuntimeDefrag**: YES
   * Fixes UEFI runtime services like date, time, NVRAM, power control, etc